luciferread/luciferread.github.io/README.md

 - **Images**: Book covers, background art, and author photos.
 - **Text**: Book blurbs, specific "Transmissions" content, and author bios.

-These assets are the intellectual property of the author.
+These assets are the intellectual property of Lucifer Read.
 They may **not** be reproduced, redistributed, or sold as your own.
-*Permission is granted for use in legitimate book reviews, press features, or blog spotlights, provided credit is given to the author.*
+*Permission is granted for use in legitimate book reviews, press features, or blog spotlights, provided credit is given to Lucifer Read.*